gtdeng/what-happens-when-FrontEnd/README.md

 ### 3.5.
 JS SCRIPTS RUNS
-- If you are using JS to make a cross-domain XHR call and the browser realizes that:
+- If you are using JS to make a cross-domain XHR (XMLHTTPRequest) and the browser realizes that:
--- IF it is a simple GET request, it will proceed and make the actual XHR call -- IF it is a complicated POST/DELETE etc request, it will go thru it's preflight checklist before making the OPTIONS call to the server with all the custom details.
-IF the server responds with the appropriate Access-Control-* header, the Browser will then make the actual XHR request.
+-- If it is a simple GET request, it will proceed and make the actual XHR -- If it is a complicated POST/DELETE etc request, it will go thru it's preflight checklist before making the OPTIONS call to the server with all the custom details.
+If the server responds with the appropriate Access-Control-* header, the Browser will then make the actual XHR
 - Backend parses and responds to the request